GSA/fedramp-gov/_posts/2023-06-24-vision-for-automated-fedramp.md

 author: FedRAMP
 layout: blog-page
 ---
-FedRAMP would like to share our High-Level Automation Strategy for reducing cost and burden for federal government cloud authorizations.
-FedRAMP automation will enable assessment and continuous monitoring documentation to be more easily shared, processed, and analyzed.
-This will result in an increased number of CSP authorizations, reduced cost and effort for all stakeholders, faster resolutions for cybersecurity threats, and safer cloud services for the federal government.
+FedRAMP would like to introduce our Automation Strategy, which aims to reduce the costs and complications associated with the review and approval process of Cloud Service Offerings (CSOs).
+The proposed FedRAMP automation strategy will enable the sharing, processing, and analysis of assessment and continuous monitoring documentation among relevant stakeholders.
+This approach will expedite CSO authorizations, reduce expenditures and time, accelerate resolutions for cybersecurity threats, and ensure a more secure cloud environment for the federal government.

-To make the FedRAMP Automation Strategy a reality, data standardization is needed to enable relevant stakeholders to seamlessly share and process documentation.
-To solve this problem, NIST, in collaboration with FedRAMP, created the Open Security Controls Assessment Language (OSCAL), a standardized, machine-readable language.
-OSCAL provides a standardized format that enables stakeholders to create, submit, and ingest common assessment documentation using OSCAL-enabled tools.
+To actualize the FedRAMP Automation Strategy, it is imperative that data is standardized to enable relevant stakeholders to effortlessly share and handle documentation.
+The National Institute of Science and Technology (NIST), in cooperation with FedRAMP, has developed the Open Security Controls Assessment Language (OSCAL), a standardized, machine-readable language, to address this challenge.
+By providing a standard format, it empowers stakeholders to develop, submit, and consume common assessment documentation through tools that leverage OSCAL.

-FedRAMP envisions that Cloud Service Providers (CSPs) will submit OSCAL-formatted authorization packages and will have automated channels through which continuous monitoring is performed.
+Our projection for FedRAMP is that Cloud Service Providers (CSPs) will dispatch authorization packages in OSCAL format and will have automated processes to execute continuous monitoring.

-So, what’s the next step?
+<h3>So, what’s the next step?</h3>

-Check out <a href="https://demo.fedramp.gov/assets/resources/documents/FedRAMP_An_Automated_FedRAMP.pdf" target="_blank" rel="noopener noreferrer">FedRAMP’s High-Level Automation Strategy</a> for more information on the benefits and outcomes of an automated FedRAMP and what agencies, CSPs, and 3PAOs can do to support FedRAMP in reducing the cloud authorization cost and burden for all stakeholders.
+We urge you to explore the <a href="https://demo.fedramp.gov/assets/resources/documents/FedRAMP_An_Automated_FedRAMP.pdf" target="_blank" rel="noopener noreferrer">FedRAMP’s overarching Automation Strategy</a> for detailed information on the benefits and outcomes of an automated FedRAMP and to understand how agencies, CSPs, and Third Party Assessment Organizations (3PAOs) can support FedRAMP's goal to diminish the cost and burden of cloud authorization for all stakeholders.